prs-and/Snake-Game/README.md

 # Snake-Game
-This is a simple snake game written in C++.
+This is a simple Snake Game written in C++.
 This a demonstration of using classes and objects and detecting keystrokes at any point of time.
+Hope you all enjoyed it.